 Timothy Roberts, Natalie Melconian, Rebecca Gonsalves-Lamontagne, and Zachary Morris paddle UMass Lowell's concrete canoe during the 2014 regional competition.

-Solving problems is fun, and at UML you can put your learning into practice.
-Check out some ways that students connect outside of the classroom.
+Solving problems is fun, and at UMass Lowell, you can put your learning into practice.

 UMass Lowell Professor Pradeep Kurup working with a male student in a lab coat.